How to Put an End to Makeup Testing on Animals

 Opposing Makeup Testing on Animals: Get Involved

 You can buy only cruelty-free brands and put your time and money towards programs that believe in that same goal.
 Sign petitions and make your voice heard to get industries to stop and listen.
-As one person, you may not feel like you have much power, but with the right tips, you can be part of a movement that changes the world for animals across the globe.
+As one person, you may not feel like you have much power.
+However, with the right tips, you can be part of a movement that changes the world for animals across the globe.

 Share on